Participer au site avec un Tip

 Maximum number of iterations.
 Iteration will stop after maxiter

 steps even if the specified tolerance has not been achieved.
+The

-M : {sparse matrix, dense matrix, LinearOperator}, optional
+M : {sparse array, ndarray, LinearOperator}, optional

-Preconditioner for A. The preconditioner should approximate the
+Preconditioner for `A`.
+The preconditioner should approximate the

-inverse of A. gcrotmk is a 'flexible' algorithm and the preconditioner
+inverse of `A`. gcrotmk is a 'flexible' algorithm and the preconditioner

 can vary from iteration to iteration.
 Effective preconditioning